 The aim of this study was to compare the presentation of ovarian cancer in patients diagnosed at an early stage vs. in those diagnosed at a late stage.
 The women were all patients at a California hospital system.
 35% of the 540 women in the study were diagnosed at an early-stage, and 74% of these early-stage patients were symptomatic.
 Patients who were diagnosed early were slightly younger, were more likely to present to gynecologists, and were more likely to have a palpable tumor (able to be felt) or postmenopausal bleeding.
 This suggests that these two symptoms are more likely to be true early warning signs.
 Women with an early and late diagnosis were equally likely to have abdominal pain and bloating.
 Abdominal pelvic CT scans and pelvic ultrasounds were equally as effective in detecting cases at an early stage.

 If you or a loved one has ovarian cancer, and you believe their condition was misdiagnosed as a result of negligence, you may have a medical malpractice case.
-Our experienced medical malpractice lawyers, located in Baltimore, Maryland, can help you get much needed financial compensation.
+Our experienced ovarian cancer medical malpractice lawyers are located in Baltimore, Maryland.
+Our law firm can help you get much needed financial compensation.
 To contact our lawyers for a free consultation of your medical malpractice case or wrongful death claim, call us at (800) 552-8082 or fill out our brief online form.More Information